JustinPeipeiYu/SolitaryChineseChess/README.md

 to retreat to any place on the board.
 To make up for it's uselessness, there is an extremely powerful piece, called the Queen.
 In xiangqi, the general is confined to a station in the last rank of the army and remains there the whole game, but it can attack the other general from that position.
 This rule makes the general a double edged sword.
 While the general can put pressure on the other general without even advancing into physical proximity, it also has nowhere to retreat under an attack as it is confined to its station so it cannot retreat and must sacrifice its guards to evade capture.
-Given all of this, there is no way to win with just a king and his guards in xiangqi.
+Given all of this, there is no way to win with just a general and its guards in xiangqi.
 But in traditional chess, a king and any piece can still win the game.
-## application

 Although there are xiangqi games on the web, they do not have pinyin written on the pieces.
 This makes it initally harder to recognize pieces for people who are not literate in chinese.
-To circumvent this impedement, I am making a xiangqi game with pinyin and english translation so that people who are new to chinese chess or do not know how to read chinese will have no trouble recognizing the different pieces.
-My goal is to bring xiangqi to the western world as I truly believe it is a more elegant and analytically complex version of chess.
+To circumvent this impedement, I made a xiangqi game with pinyin and gif tutorial that is activated once the mouse hovers over a piece so that people who are new to xiangqi can easily learn the moves of the different pieces.
+My dream is to bring xiangqi to the western world as I truly believe it to be a more elegant and analytically complex version of chess.